 The first roller coaster at the Expo was a Switchback Railway.
 The exposition was aware of the demand of having a roller coaster of some type; to meet this demand, the exposition installed not only one Switchback Railway, but a second one right next to it.

 This may be the first instance of a twin roller coaster operation.

 The twin coasters opened on September 4, 1895.
 They were each five hundred feet long, for a round trip of one thousand feet, cost $10,000 to construct, and cost a nickel to ride.
 It was manufactured by James A. Griffiths, of Connecticut, who made several other switchbacks in the Pittsburgh area.
 In 1896, the coasters were renamed Gravity Railway.

 T.M.
-Harton & Company manufactured and operated many of the other rides at the Greater Pittsburgh Exposition.
-Harton manufactured the second roller coaster the exposition had – a figure-8 roller coaster called Toboggan Slide.
-Harton purchased the right to build the Toboggan Slide from E. Joy Morris, patentee of the roller coaster.
+Harton Company manufactured and operated many of the other rides at the Greater Pittsburgh Exposition.
+Harton manufactured the third roller coaster the exposition had – a figure-8 roller coaster called Toboggan Slide.
+Harton purchased the right to build the Toboggan Slide from E. Joy Morris, patentee of that kind of roller coaster.